 Students who join the Dordt University Pre-health Professions Program are also encouraged to meet with the pre-health professions advisor each semester, as well as regularly attend the Pre-health Professions Club (PHPC) events.
 PHPC's events are geared toward students in the Pre-health Professions Program or students pursuing degrees in the medical fields.
 This club also provides students with additional skills and experiences that will enhance their preparedness for health professions graduate programs.
-For more information, please contact PHPC@dordt.edu.

-Pre-legal Program

-Donald Roth, Program Advisor
+Pre-legal Program Donald Roth, Program Advisor